Elizabeth Danvers: Life

-On 4 October 1594 Lady Danvers' second son, Henry Danvers, killed Henry Long, the younger brother of Sir Walter Long, in the course of a local feud.
+On 4 October 1594 Lady Danvers' second son, Henry Danvers, killed Henry Long, the younger brother of Walter Long (died 1610), in the course of a local feud.
 Accounts of the murder conflict in some details.
 According to Lady Danvers' version of events, her husband, Sir John Danvers, in his capacity as a justice of the peace, had learned of two robberies and a murder committed by the servants of Sir Walter Long.
 Sir Walter, his brothers and his followers had then turned against Danvers, and members of the Long faction had murdered one of Sir John Danvers' men and committed a number of other outrages.
 Letters were exchanged between members of the Danvers and Long families, and in a letter to Sir Charles Danvers, Henry Long threatened to whip him, and called him 'Asse, Puppie, ffoole & Boy'.
 Sir Charles and others sought out Henry Long at an 'ordinary' or inn in Corsham, and cudgelled him, but found the door locked when they were ready to leave.
 Long drew his sword against Sir Charles, dangerously wounding him, and Sir Henry Danvers shot Long.
 The Danvers brothers fled to Whitley Lodge near Titchfield Abbey in Hampshire, where their friend, Henry Wriothesley, 3rd Earl of Southampton, sheltered them.
 They were outlawed, and eventually escaped to the continent where they took refuge at the court of King Henri IV.

 The disaster which had befallen his sons may have hastened the death of Sir John Danvers, who died two months later, on 19 December 1594, and was buried in Dauntsey church.
 He is commemorated in verses composed by his relative by marriage, the poet George Herbert, after viewing his portrait: